mattdesl/fontpath/readme.md

 - [Signed-Distance Field Bitmap Fonts](http://mattdesl.github.io/gl-sprite-text/demo/demo-sdf.html)

 # modules

+*Note:* New modules will be more generic and not specifically tied to "fontpath."
+See [text-modules](https://github.com/mattdesl/text-modules).

 The framework is split into many small modules.
 Some of them aren't specific to fontpath, but are useful alongside it.
 You generally won't need to use all of them together; but instead, you'll pick and choose based on your particular application.